 Walmart is practically giving away this 4-piece rattan patio set for $190

-Upgrading your outdoor living space this summer?
-Head on over to Walmart -- the Walmart website that is -- because we found a really fantastic Fourth of July deal on a top-rated rattan patio furniture set for $190.
-CBS Essentials readers are going crazy for it: It's our best selling patio deal of 2023 by far.
+Amazon isn't the only place you can find patio furniture for less.
+Head on over to Walmart -- the Walmart website that is -- because we found a really fantastic deal on a top-rated rattan patio furniture set for $190.
+This CBS Essentials reader-loved set is exclusively part of Walmart's Walmart+ Week sale.

 Originally priced at $448, you can get this four-piece patio furniture set at Walmart for just $190.
 You'll be hard pressed to find any patio set for such a low price this summer, never mind one that's this loved by its owners.